data2viz/play.data2viz.io/back/content/documentation/02-colors.md

 ### Hex (RGB)

-If you want to create a color from its hexadecimal value, you can do it by using the Integer extension value `color`.
+If you want to create a color from its hexadecimal value, you can do it by using the Integer extension value `.color`.

-There is also a String extension value `color` which allows you to create a new color based on a String beginning the character `#`.
+There is also a String extension value `.color` which allows you to create a new color based on a String beginning the character "#".

 ```height=50
 import io.data2viz.viz.*